Cute brown puppy on carpet

 cat

 Vets 2 Your Pets is a mobile veterinary service offering home visits, with vets stated to be RCVS registered.
 It appears set up primarily for at-home care that can be difficult to do in a clinic setting—owners repeatedly mention end-of-life support at home—as well as routine preventive visits like vaccinations and microchipping.
 The website states it doesn’t run an emergency home call-out service; instead it refers to partner practices, with out-of-hours support via a telemedicine consultation service.
-In the latest reviews available to us, owners describe a “speedy visit,” detailed contact to make sure “everything was covered,” and at-home euthanasia where the pet was kept comfortable with family present.

 Our Score (74/100)